Dustin Rhodes: Teaming with Booker T (2002–2003)

 When the World Wrestling Federation was renamed World Wrestling Entertainment and the roster was divided into two brands, Raw and SmackDown!, Goldust was assigned to the Raw brand, where he formed a tag team with Booker T. The duo engaged in numerous comedic vignettes, on one occasion hosting a segment titled Booker T and Goldust at the Movies and delivering reviews of The Scorpion King, a film starring The Rock.
 In May 2002, Booker T joined the New World Order (nWo), with Goldust's request to join the faction rejected.
 In June 2002, Booker T was ejected from the nWo by Shawn Michaels, sparking a feud between the nWo and Booker T and Goldust.
 Booker T and Goldust went on to compete in the tag team division, winning the World Tag Team Championship at Armageddon before being forced to split up on the February 3, 2003, episode of Raw by Raw General Manager Eric Bischoff for failing to win back the World Tag Team Championship.

 Following the dissolution of the tag team, Goldust contracted a stutter and Tourette's-like symptoms, upon receiving a shock from a Round Tube during an attack at the hands of Batista and Randy Orton.
 Goldust appeared in character on The Howard Stern Show in March 2003.
-He appeared sporadically thereafter, forming a tag team with Lance Storm in August 2003.
+Goldust appeared sporadically thereafter, forming a tag team with Lance Storm in August 2003.
 In fall 2003, Booker T began receiving mysterious, haunting messages for a few weeks from somebody.
 The messages only said "I remember".
 It was rumored that the messages would be from Goldust, which would have begun a feud between the two.
 Suddenly, the angle was never mentioned again on television and the company announced on their website that they would not be renewing Rhodes's contract.
-WWE allowed his contract to expire in December 2003.
+WWE allowed Runnels' contract to expire in December 2003.